Eric Swalwell: Tenure

 In his first term, Swalwell served on the House Committee on Homeland Security and the House Committee on Science, Space and Technology.
 He helped lead the fight against Transportation Security Administration administrator John S. Pistole's decision to lift the ban on pocketknives at airport security; the decision eventually was reversed.

-Soon after taking office, Swalwell helped establish the United Solutions Caucus, a bipartisan group of freshman House members who met regularly to discuss areas of agreement.

 During a House vote on June 18, 2013, Swalwell used his mobile phone to record a video of his vote against a bill that would ban abortions after 20 weeks (the video was a six-second clip of him pressing the "nay" button on the electronic voting machine) and uploaded it to Vine, an internet video service.
 House rules bar "the use of mobile electronic devices that impair decorum" and provide that "No device may be used for still photography or for audio or video recording."
 Swalwell defended the action, saying, "We operate under rules that were created in the 18th century, and I think it's time that the Congress start to act more like regular Americans do.
 I did not see this as impairing the decorum.
 I think what this did was highlight, for all to see, the democratic process."

 On December 12, 2013, Swalwell introduced the Philippines Charitable Giving Assistance Act into the House.
 The bill allowed Americans to deduct from their 2013 taxes any charitable donations made between January 1 and April 15, 2014, for the relief of victims in the Republic of the Philippines of Typhoon Haiyan.
-The typhoon caused an estimated $1 billion in damage and killed thousands of people.
-Swalwell said, "Typhoon Haiyan devastated many parts of the Philippines and we should make it as easy as possible for Americans who want to assist those affected by the storm."
-Swalwell saw the bill as providing "another incentive for Americans to donate and donate now—when their help is needed most".
 On March 25, 2014, President Barack Obama signed this legislation into law.

-By the end of his first term, Swalwell had gotten three bills through the House and two of them signed into law—more than any other freshman.
+By the conclusion of his first term, Swalwell had successfully passed three bills through the House, with two becoming law—more than any other first-term member.

-In 2014, Swalwell announced that he would serve as chairman of Maryland Governor Martin O'Malley's O' Say Can You See PAC's Young Professionals Leadership Circle due to his friendship with O'Malley.
+In 2014, Swalwell served as chairman of Maryland Governor Martin O'Malley's PAC's Young Professionals Leadership Circle due to his friendship with O'Malley.
 Although he made clear that his support was about the 2014 midterm elections and not an endorsement of a potential presidential bid by O'Malley in 2016, Swalwell endorsed O'Malley for president in July 2015.

-During his second term, Swalwell served on the United States House Permanent Select Committee on Intelligence, and as ranking member of its Central Intelligence Agency Subcommittee.
-He also retained his seat on the United States House Committee on Science, Space, and Technology.

-Swalwell meets with President Barack Obama on February 12, 2015.